-The band is comprised of Mike Visaggio (keyboards); Michael Murray (drums), Todd Russell (electric and acoustic guitar) and Mark Tupko (basses).
+The band is comprised of Mike Visaggio (keyboards); Michael Murray (drums), Peter Matuchniak (electric and acoustic guitar) and Mark Tupko (basses).
 In May 2008 the original incarnation of KE was privileged to be a support act for Circa (featuring Tony Kaye and Alan White of Yes, at Jaxx in northern Virginia), Rare Blend (at Orion Studios in Baltimore, Maryland one of prog’s must-play venues), and IZZ (who have played every prog festival in America, at the Artomatic festival in Washington, D.C.)
-In 2009, KE’s Powered by Light lineup supported Morglbl (at Capitol Ale House Music Hall in Richmond VA) and in 2010, with Edensong (at Orion again).
-Kinetic Element opened the nation’s longest running prog rock festival, Prog Day, at the Pre-Show on August 29, 2008 with Speechless and again on Sept.
-3, 2010 with Jack Dupon.
-They played The Magic Room in Boston in November 2011 as headliner, with support acts Eccentric Orbit and Resistor.
-They were invited to play the first Ohio Prog festival to be held in September 2012 before the festival was unfortunately cancelled.
+In 2009, KE’s Powered by Light lineup supported Morglbl (at Capital Ale House Music Hall in Richmond VA) and in 2010, with Edensong (at Orion again).
+Kinetic Element opened the nation’s longest running prog rock festival, Prog Day, at the Pre-Show on August 29, 2008, with Speechless and again on Sept.
+3, 2010, with Jack Dupon.
+They played The Magic Room in Boston in November 2011 as a headliner, with support acts Eccentric Orbit and Resistor.
+They were invited to play the first Ohio Prog festival to be held in September 2012 before the festival was unfortunately canceled.
 In 2015 KE has headlined at Orion Studios again (May 29) with support band Brave, and supported Lo-Fi Resistance at New Jersey Proghouse (June 6).
 Kinetic Element was featured in Progression Magazine #59.

 MEET THE BAND: